Dominique Hampton: Professional career

+Washington Commanders

 Hampton was selected by the Washington Commanders in the fifth round (161st overall) of the 2024 NFL draft.
 He signed his four-year rookie contract on May 10, 2024.
 He moved from safety to linebacker prior to the start of the season.
 Hampton was released on August 11, 2025.

+Chicago Bears

+On November 24, 2025, Hampton was signed to the Chicago Bears' practice squad due to several Bears linebackers suffering injuries.
+He was released by the Bears on December 1, but was re-signed to the team's practice squad on December 16.

+Hampton signed a reserve/futures contract with Chicago on January 20, 2026, but was waived by the team on June 16.

+Tennessee Titans

+On August 6, 2026, Hampton signed with the Tennessee Titans.
+He was waived/injured on August 25.
+On September 3, Hampton was waived with an injury settlement.